kevinelyanweb/kevinelyanweb/README.md

 # 👋 Hi, I'm Kevin
 kevinelyan.vercel.app  ( On progress )

-I'm a web developer who focuses on crafting clean, modern websites with strong UX/UI.
+I'm a web developer who focuses on crafting clean, beautiful and modern websites with strong UX/UI.